dssg/voter-protection/data/readme.md

 ## How Can I Modify This?
-To use the toolkit in Tableau, edit your Data Connection to link to the downloaded (ANALYSIS) spreadsheet.
+To use the toolkit in Tableau, edit your Data Connection to link to the downloaded spreadsheet.

 * ***Do you like our data, but have different actions?***
   * Navigate to  the Actions and Urgency Sheet
   * Update the Decision Matrix based on your interventions
-  * VLOOKUP will automatically populate the  recommended actions based on your entries
+  * In spreadsheet, VLOOKUP will automatically populate the  recommended actions based on your entries
+  * In the script, change the matrix, save as a csv, and read in as the actions dataframe

 * ***Interested in other county data?***
   * Scroll to far right of sheet to see if any of the additional data suits you: